EGI-Federation/documentation/content/en/users/tutorials/accessing-vm-with-ssh/_index.md

-the OpenStack project you have to associate a `floating IP` to the virtual machine (which will provide a `public IP` to the virtual machine), you also have to open the necessary ports and add or edit the security groups, (more details on that in the specific section).
+the OpenStack project you have to associate a `floating IP` to the virtual machine (which will provide a `public IP` to the virtual machine), you also have to open the necessary ports and add or edit the security groups, (more details on that in the specific section below).

 Depending on the default configuration of the OpenStack project in order to associate a floating IP to a virtual machine in a private network it may be